Decent-Partners/Decent-overview/README.md

 This community created roadmap outlines a path to building a publicly owned, operated and accessed Web3 media ecosystem.

+### TL:DR

+This is a long post, here are the key points.

+- The aim is to create a committed pool of funds governed via a multisig and integrated into [Commonwealth](https://commonwealth.im/decent).

+- We unite a diverse set of people with different skills, experiences and networks who are broadly aligned on the direction.

+- This cooperative agrees some values and establishes some norms, these evolve over time.

+- Anyone can propose a project to the cooperative.

+- Proposals assign some rights to the fund in return for funding (e.g unique NFTs).

+- These NFTs are held in a reserve. #Neversellout.

+- You build reputation by delivering stuff - e.g. becoming a 'Partner'.

+- Partners ultimately govern the multisig which decentralises governance over time.

+- Rinse and repeat...

+- later... a publicly owned, operated and accessed Web3 media ecosystem emerges.

 ### What is Web3 media?
 Let's start by defining Web2 media: